Tidal (service): Criticism

 Writing for USA Todays website in 2015, Micah Peters released a list of "3 reasons why Jay-Z's new Tidal streaming service is stupid".
 The article focused on points that the high fidelity, the lossless audio quality model being promoted was "overestimat[ing] the average listener".
-Peters worried that most listeners do not have the required, advanced headphones to distinguish the difference between ordinary and high-fidelity audio (Hi-Fi).
+Peters worried that most listeners do not have the required, advanced headphones to distinguish the difference between ordinary and High fidelity audio (Hi-Fi).
 The article also stated that the $20 price was not reasonable for the mass market.

-In 2015, recording artist Lily Allen expressed her opinions on Tidal on her official Twitter account.
+In 2015, recording artist Lily Allen expressed her opinions on Tidal on her official Twitter (now X) account.
 She feared that the high price of Tidal, as well as the mass popularity of the artist co-owners, could result in crippling the music industry and increasing piracy.
 She stated, "I love Jay-Z so much, but Tidal is (so) expensive compared to other perfectly good streaming services, he's taken the biggest artists… Made them exclusive to Tidal (am I right in thinking this?), people are going to swarm back to pirate sites in droves".

 Jay-Z responded to criticism with a freestyle during the Tidal X: Jaÿ-Z B-Sides concert.
 He compared Tidal with Apple and Nike and wrote that Tidal had been subjected to hypocritical criticism.

 Kanye West's decision to initially release his album The Life of Pablo as a Tidal streaming exclusive led to criticism from fans, who felt that streaming exclusivity could promote piracy.
 The album was pirated over 500,000 times as of February 17, 2016.
 West later made the album available to stream on competing services.

 In July 2017, West terminated his contract with Tidal, claiming that the service owed him $3 million.